Postpartum Recovery

 Rest, Rest, Rest

-5 days in bed, 5 days on bed, 5 days around the bed
+5 days in bed, 5 days in room, 5 days around the house

 Try to limit the amount of time on your feet and walking in the first few weeks